LexC/Brain_ROIS_ID/README.md

 ### More

-The reference files are located on the page https://github.com/LexC/Brain_ROIS_ID/.
+The reference files are located at the GitHub page https://github.com/LexC/Brain_ROIS_ID/.
 And, as an example, I added a functional brain atlas (Shen_2mm.nii)[2] on the github page, so you can test out the script.

 ## Limitations: